-Fibular Collateral Ligament Injury (FCL Injury) Overview
+What is a Fibular Collateral Ligament Injury (FCL Injury)?

 The FCL, or fibular collateral ligament, is located on the outside of the knee and helps stabilize the knee during lateral movements.
 This ligament is also referred to as the LCL (lateral collateral ligament) because it is located on the lateral (outside) side of the knee.
 The FCL is comprised of fibers that prevent the outer surfaces of the knee from opening or gapping, and allows the knee to complete side-to-side activities.
 An FCL injury is common among athletes who perform side-to-side movements such as ice hockey players.
-Dr. Jeff Padalecki, Austin, Texas orthopedic knee specialist, is highly trained and experienced at treating numerous knee injuries, such as a torn FCL.
+Dr. Jeff Padalecki, Austin, Round Rock, and Cedar Park, Texas communities orthopedic knee specialist, is highly trained and experienced at treating numerous knee injuries, such as a torn FCL.

 The FCL is more flexible than its ACL or MCL counterparts, and typically less susceptible to injury.
 An injury to this ligament often occurs from pressure or an impact to the inside of the knee, thereby stressing the outside part of the knee joint.
 Typically if you injure the FCL, you tend to injure other structures in the knee as well.